AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 1. To configure **Output Presets**, see [Configure output presets](#id18AGD0IH0Y4).

-1. To configure XML Editor Configuration, see [Configure and customize the XML Web Editor](#id2065G300O5Z).
+1. To configure XML Editor Configuration, see [Configure and customize the XML Editor](#id2065G300O5Z).

 1. After making all required updates, save and close the **Global Profile**.